-Path traversal, also known as directory traversal and backtracking, is an exploit that allows an attacker to access files on a web server that they are not authorized to view.
-Using path traversal, an attacker can read privileged files within the web root that are not normally served through the browser such as configuration files and source code.
+Path traversal, also known as directory traversal and backtracking, is an exploit that allows an attacker to access files on a web server that they’re not authorized to view.
+Using path traversal, an attacker can read privileged files within the web root that aren’t normally served through the browser (e.g., configuration files and source code).
 Additionally, an attacker can use path traversal to read sensitive files outside the web root.

 A path traversal attack can expose credentials, application code and data, configurations, and other sensitive information to an attacker.
 This information can lead to a full compromise of the web server or web application and can serve as a pivot point into the rest of the network.

 How Does Path Traversal Work?

 A path traversal attack relies on unvalidated and unfiltered user input for file operations.
 This can include URL paths, text fields, API queries, and anywhere else that employs user input to reference a file.
 Once a potentially vulnerable field is located, an attacker will attempt to escape the working directory by using a parent reference in the file path, such as “../” for a UNIX system and “..\” for a Windows system.
 An attacker may utilize text encoding to get around filtering to execute a traversal attack.